rogerpadilla/prouter/README.md

 Router.use(function (req) {
-  // This callback will be executed. return false;
+  // This callback will be executed.
 }).use('/about', function () {
-  // Will not enter here.
+  // Will not enter here since the previous callback did not returned `true`.
 });

 Router.listen();